 A report, to the year 2008 shareholders of the Right Angle Club of Philadelphia, by the outgoing president, Neale Bringhurst... www.philadelphia-reflections.com/topic/120.htm

 Chester is the original word for Castle in old English, and accounts for towns called Manchester, Lancaster, Dorchester in the Midlands of England.
 Although much is made of his Welsh ancestry,William Penn grew up and lived in the neighborhood of Manchester.
 When he first landed in his new colony, he named the place Chester before deciding to move upriver to be above the mudflats and snags at the abrupt turn of the river where we now have an international airport.
 On several occasions, this protection from pirates and invaders made it possible to remain rich and prosperous without abandoning Quaker pacifist principles.
 As a further bit of history, the second public reading of the American constitution took place in the courthouse at Chester.
 During the industrial revolution, Chester became a mighty industrial town somewhat in advance of Philadelphia.
-Industry has, sadly, abandoned Chester.
+The industry has, sadly, abandoned Chester.

 Chester repeats the age-old tradition that slums are created when towns are abandoned, making cheap housing available.
 There's even a particular Chester twist to this principle: the old Sun Shipyards have been turned into a casino.
 Now, that will create poverty if anything will.